 If you've ever visually witnessed how canola seeds are processed as vegetable oil, you will know it is quite a long and involved procedure, not a simple one like when making unrefined oils.

 It begins with seed cleaning, flaking, seed cooking (at temps between 176–221°F or 80°–105°C) and seed pressing.
 The remaining presscake also receives chemical solvent extraction (usually hexane) to draw all the oil from the seeds.
 Canola oil then undergoes the standard RBD process, which stands for refined, bleached and deodorized.

 These techniques remove impurities and odor but most importantly, "commercially-speaking", increase the oil's shelf life and smoke point.
-The end result is a clear rather innocent-looking light-yellow oil that can last between 1-2 years without going rancid.
+The end result is a clear rather innocent-looking light-yellow oil that can last up to 2 years or more without going rancid.

 The refining process basically strips out all of the potential nutrients.
-Some health experts refer to refined vegetable oils like canola as "plastic oils" because they chemically alter molecules in the oil in a very unnatural way to render a consistent product with a neutral flavor, smell and extended shelf life.
+Some health experts refer to refined vegetable oils like canola as "plastic oils" because they chemically alter molecules in the oil in a very unnatural way to render a consistent product with a neutral flavor and smell.
 It is commonly believed that these types of refined oils can have harmful effects, especially on the liver, when consumed regularly.

 In the 1990s the company Monsanto developed and patented the first strain of "Roundup-ready" genetically modified canola seeds.
 This basically means that the plants can be sprayed with the herbicide known as glyphosate and it won't kill the plant only the weeds around it.

 GMO canola is grown by almost all major countries producing canola oil crops.
 After soy and corn, it is next on the list of top genetically modified foods.
 Consequently, as of 2019, about 90% of the canola oil sold and used commercially in food products is genetically modified.